0xAX/asm/content/asm_3.md

 	syscall
 ```

-Most of this code should be already well understable for you as the most significant part of it consists of the initialization of data for the call of the `sys_write` and `sys_exit` exit calls.
+Most of this code should be already well understandable for you as the most significant part of it consists of the initialization of data for the call of the `sys_write` and `sys_exit` exit calls.
 The most interesting part should be first four lines of code of the `printResult` subroutine.
 As you may remember the one of the parameters of the `sys_write` system call is a length of the string that we want to print on the screen.
 We have this number as we maintained a counter of symbols during converting the numeric sum to the string.
 This counter was stored in the `rcx` register.
 Our string is located on the stack.
 We pushed each digit with the `push` operator.
 But the `push` operator pushes `64` bits (or `8` bytes) while our symbol is only 1 byte.
 To get the whole length of the string for printing, we should multiple the number of symbols to `8`.
 This will give us the length of the string that we can use as a third argument of the `sys_write` system call.

 As soon as all parameters of the system calls are ready, we can pass them as arguments to print the sum and print new line after it.